 Your examiner has to provide a motivation for the final grades, for example by using the rubrics below.
 This motivation has to be signed and handed in together with the assessment form.

-If you are a student from CSDB or SBM, you can finalize your research project or business internship in Osiris Zaak.
+If you are a CSDB or Biosciences student, you can finalize your research project or business internship in OSIRIS Case (Zaak).

 Assessment form and Registration grades

 The final grades for your research skills, report and presentation have to be registered on the assessment form.
-This form is available on the Study Guide.
+This form is available on the Study Guide (open with Adobe Reader).
 In order to get the grades of your research project registered in Osiris, you and your examiner need to follow these instructions:

-- You download the assessment form from the Study Guide.
+- You download the relevant Assessment Form (internal/external project) from the Study Guide.

-- Your examiner fills out his/her own grade and signs the assessment form, after ensuring the grades of the second reviewer or host institute supervisor are correct.
+- Your examiner fills out their own grade and signs the assessment form, after ensuring the grades of the second reviewer or host institute supervisor are correct.

-- Your examiner saves the form and sends the form including the motivation for the grade and (Ephorus) plagiarism check to the Master’s administration office and Master’s programme coordinator.
+- Your examiner saves the form and sends the form including the motivation for the grade and (Ouriginal) plagiarism check (see section above) to the Master’s administration office and Master’s programme coordinator.
 You can ask to be in CC as well.
-Epidemiology students must hand in the assessment form at the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).
+Epidemiology students must first hand in the assessment form at the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).

-- You hand in a digital copy (pdf) of your report at the Master’s administration office.
-This report should include a Dutch or English layman's summary (in Dutch or English, 500 words, high school Biology level).
+- Once your examiner sends the Assessment Form to the administration office (either via email or via OSIRIS Case if you are a CSDB, BINN or SBM student), you will receive an email asking you to upload a copy of your report via OSIRIS Student (see the section below about OSIRIS - Thesis Archive).
+This report should include a Dutch or English plain language summary (in Dutch or English, 500 words, high school Biology level).
 Please note: the title of your report is literally copied to your international diploma supplement, so be aware of the correct use of capitals in the title.
-Epidemiology students must also hand in the final report including layman’s summary at the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).
+You can also choose to publish (a version of) your report (read the section below about OSIRIS - Thesis Archive for more information).
+Epidemiology students must first hand in the final report including a plain language summary as a pdf to the education office of Epidemiology (MSc-Epidemiology@umcutrecht.nl).

-- As soon as the Master's administration has received both the assessment and final report, your result will be registered in Osiris.
+- As soon as the Master's administration has received the Assessment Form and you upload your final report, your result will be registered in Osiris.

-- You fill out the evaluation form that is send to you by e-mail.
+- You fill out the evaluation form that is sent to you by e-mail.